modrinth/minotaur/README.md

 To use this plugin you must add it to your Gradle build script.
 After that, you can use the `modrinth` task to upload the version to Modrinth.

+Minotaur requires a personal access token with the following scopes:
+- `USER_READ`
+- `CREATE_VERSION` (if running the `modrinth` task)
+- `PROJECT_WRITE` (if running the `modrinthSyncBody` task)

+You can generate a token on [the account settings page](https://modrinth.com/settings/account).
+If your provided token does not have all required scopes, you will get an error saying `Invalid Authentication Credentials`.

 ### Groovy

 <details open="open"><summary>Groovy DSL</summary>